clearlydecoded/rest-messenger/README.md

 Yes, really.
 Just see the [How](#how) section.

+## Releases
+See [releases](https://github.com/clearlydecoded/rest-messenger/releases) section for a list of features by release.

 ## Why?

 **If you don't care about philosophical blah blah, just skip this section.
 You've been warned. :-)**